-Complementary Studies program forms the second pillar.
+Complementary Studies programme forms the second pillar.
 To complement the knowledge gained in the major, these modules offer students the chance to obtain a fundamental critical viewpoint on their field through interdisciplinary exchange.
 The Complementary Studies courses bring together students from all majors, allowing them to place knowledge and research in context, encouraging inter- and trans-disciplinary collaboration and providing students with the opportunity to confront fundamental research and social questions relating to ethics and complex contemporary issues.

 Complementary Studies programme at the Graduate School

 In addition to advanced studies in their fields, the students of the Graduate School engage in critical reflection on a wide range of interdisciplinary issues.
 By adopting an inter- and trans-disciplinary approach to organizing our Complementary Studies program, the Master's program at Leuphana seeks to foster dialogue and critical thinking while teaching the skills that students need to step back and see things from a holistic and critical viewpoint.
 To do this, it is important to engage with unfamiliar academic traditions and forms of knowledge, intellectual history, diverse understandings of research results and fundamental humanistic questions in philosophy and ethics.
 This kind of outside perspective provides a wider context for students' knowledge about their own fields and helps them understand findings from a wide range of other disciplines and establish connections between disparate fields and forms of knowledge that allow them to go beyond the familiar and see their fields in a new light.
 In this way, our program of Complementary Studies takes disparate, contingent experiences combined with a relationship-oriented, socially responsible way of thinking and acting and turns them into an integral part of an interdisciplinary process of knowledge acquisition that qualifies our student for an academic career in a range of fields in the business world.

 Why Complementary Studies?